aramder/aramder.github.io/lcftra/_posts/2018-8-2-animation-computer.md

 **Pictures and descriptions below are for work that is currently in progress**

 The touchscreen, emergency stop button, and power switch actuator are mounted to the lid of the enclosure.
 The system's power switch functions as a safety lockout; the unit can not be opened while power is on.
-The switch also accomodates three lockout-tagout locks which prevent the controller from being turned on or opened.
+The switch also accommodates three lockout-tagout locks which prevent the controller from being turned on or opened.

 <img class="shrunk" src="/images/lcftra/animation computer/electronics full.jpg" alt="A look inside the animation computer - the inside of the touchscreen can be seen on the lid of the enclosure, as well as the electronics in the bottom half">